- CRM/SFA/MA

 We are the uSonar Editorial Department.

-We provide information on data utilization and digital technologies useful for companies primarily engaged in B2B business to consider the future of their operations.
+We provide information on data utilization and digital technologies useful for companies, primarily in the B2B sector, to consider the future of their business operations.

 uSonar is utilized by a wide range of companies across various industries and sectors.